How to Request Reimbursement

 - Used equipment, used materials and leased equipment are not eligible for cost share reimbursement unless otherwise noted.

 - Labor provided by applicant is not eligible for cost share reimbursement.
-Labor of any type is not eligible under the Livestock Equipment program.
+Labor is for structures only.

 - Applicant cannot be reimbursed for purchases from a business where applicant participates in ownership (producer cooperatives excluded).